web-widget/web-widget-manifest/README.md

 # web-widget-manifest
-A file format for describing web widget application.
+A file format for describing web widget applications.

 The schema is published as a [JSON Schema](https://json-schema.org/) file, in `schema.json`.
 The schema is written in TypeScript (see [schema.d.ts](https://github.com/web-widget/web-widget-manifest/blob/master/schema.d.ts)) and then compiled to JSON Schema.